Graythwaite

-Graythwaite is a heritage-listed former private home and former hospital and now school administration building located at 20 Edward Street, North Sydney, North Sydney Council, New South Wales, Australia.
+Graythwaite is a heritage-listed former private home and former hospital and now school administration building located at 20 Edward Street, North Sydney, New South Wales, Australia.
 It was designed by Goold and Hilling and Edmund Blacket and built from 1858 to 1885 by Aaron Loveridge.
-It is also known as Graythwaite Nursing Home and Shore School.
 The property is owned by the Sydney Church of England Grammar School.
 It was added to the New South Wales State Heritage Register on 1 November 2002.

 History

 In September 1832, Thomas Walker, a public official, paid A£60 and nine shillings for a 39 acre land grant.
 On the 25 October 1833, Thomas Walker conveyed 13 acre of his grant, to the north and east of where Graythwaite was later built, to William Miller, for £20 and thirteen shillings.
 At the time of the purchase of 39 acre, Walker's address was 41 Pitt Street, Sydney.
 When the land was surveyed in 1832, there were no buildings on the land.
 By 1837, Walker had built himself a residence on his grant almost adjacent to Miller's newly built house.
 An 1837 plan of the Government of New South Wales Reserve on North Shore shows Walker's and Miller's houses.
 In January 1845 Walker drew up his will bequeathing his house "Euroka" and 16 acre to his wife and he died in 1850.

 Three years after his death, the house and remaining land was sold to George Tuting, a mercer of Pitt Street, Sydney for £1,500.
 In that conveyance, the grounds are described as 113 acre.
 Tuting held the land only briefly, possibly for the purposes of speculation at a time when land and house prices boomed in the early 1850s after the discovery of gold.
 He sold the house and land in 1853, for more than double what he had bought it for.

 The new owner, Edwin Sayers, was a shipowner who had arrived in Sydney from Melbourne about 1850.
 He was mainly interested in the coastal shipping trade.
 Sayers occupied Euroka and remained there until 1868.
-Sayers added a large new two storey sandstone wing c.
+Sayers added a large new two-storey sandstone wing c.
 1855, created the terracing and planted an orchard on the lower grassed area on Union Street.
 As a merchant seeking to utilise all of his available capital and with the problems of unexpected calls being made upon his resources, from unexpected financial crises or due to the vagaries of shipping weather, Sayers needed to use his substantial house as security for loans at times.
 Hence, on 23 July 1855, Tuting conveyed the house and land to Edwin Sayers, Sydney for £3,900.
 Sayers' financial affairs became embarrassed and he mortgaged his home.